braid-org/braid-spec/README.md

 # Braid: Adding Synchronization to HTTP

-This is the working area for the Braid [Braid](https://braid.news) extensions for HTTP in the [IETF HTTP Working Group](https://httpwg.org/).
+This is the working area for the [Braid](https://braid.news) extensions to HTTP in the [IETF HTTP Working Group](https://httpwg.org/).
 These extensions add Synchronization to HTTP.
-They are written in three
+They are authored in three documents:
-specifications:

 ### Braid HTTP — `draft-xx-httpbis-braid-00.txt`
 Extends HTTP with three core features: